 The opposite of sublimation is known as desublimation or deposition.
-In other words, when a substance or material directly changes from a gaseous state to the solid states, bypassing the liquid state, known as a deposition.
+In other words, when a substance or material directly changes from a gaseous state to a solid state, bypassing the liquid state, known as a deposition.

 - Sublimation of dry ice